ramszaj513/Pneumonia-Detection-/README.md

 requirments.txt - libraries required to run the code

 # Future plans for development
-Developing more accurate deep learning model (potentially one already exsisting and tested as efficient)
+Developing more accurate deep learning model (potentially one already existing and tested as efficient)
 Creating a python sript which utilizes Amazon S3 cloud storage services to efficiently download the model on startup
 Using a CDN (Content delivery network) to make the website faster